nguyenhphilip/philintheblank/content/poems/circle.md

 How to send my laughter without obstruction.
 The past accompanies me everyday, renders every message with a punch to my chest.
-I fumble again, and that's when you step through with a rock in your grip, as if to say this is harder.
+I fumble again and that's when you step through with a rock in your grip, as if to say this is harder.
 The Greeks merely pondered